Scoreboard Index at Agile Gothenburg

 - Its contribution to the Agile communities, and

 - the social media engagement of these communities.

 The above two aspects can be considered as subjective goals of the organization.
-Here and hereafter, we will refer to the first and second goal as ‘Contribution Goal’ and ‘Engagement Goal’ respectively.
+Here and hereafter, we will refer to the first and second goals as ‘Contribution Goal’ and ‘Engagement Goal’ respectively.

-Before discussing the metrics in details, it is important to mention that the Agile Gothenburg Facebook page is relatively new.
+Before discussing the metrics in detail, it is important to mention that the Agile Gothenburg Facebook page is relatively new.
 Therefore, social media measurements are only derived from the LinkedIn page.

 Two metrics are defined for the Contribution Goal.
 They are listed below together with their lower and upper bounds.

 - Number of events: devastated 0, unhappy 0, happy 1, ecstatic 2